-Empowering Encounters Counseling at Hagan Health is dedicated to providing all clients with a safe space where they will find compassion, kindness, and encouragement.
+Empowering Encounters at Hagan Health is dedicated to providing all clients with a safe space where they will find compassion, kindness, and encouragement.
 After each session, clients should feel empowered to make positive changes in their lives.
 Our clinicians are trained to appreciate and celebrate diversity as well as the resilience of the human spirit.
 It is our mission to make every client feel that they are heard, acknowledged, and valued.

 LMFT, LCSW, Director of Psychotherapy